Theory and internal structure of ADER-DG method for ordinary differential equations: Abstract

 \section{Abstract}

-Investigation of the approximation properties, convergence, and stability of the ADER-DG method for solving an ODE system is carried out.
-The ADER-DG method generates a new implicit RK method, which is similar in its properties to the original ADER-DG method.
-The ADER-DG method has an approximation order $2N+1$ when using polynomials of degree $N$ for the numerical solution at grid nodes, and demonstrates superconvergence.
-The local solution obtained by the local DG predictor has an approximation order $N+1$ and has a subgrid resolution.
-The ADER-DG method is $A$- and $AN$-stable, $L$-stable, $B$- and $BN$-stable, and algebraically stable.
-Applications of the ADER-DG method demonstrated compliance with the expected theoretical results.
+Investigation of the approximation properties, convergence, and stability of the ADER-DG method for solving an ODE system is carried out. \corrtext{The ADER-DG method is $A$- and $AN$-stable, $L$-stable, $B$- and $BN$-stable, and algebraically stable.
+Several other relations useful for an application and implementation of the ADER-DG method are proved.
+Applications of the ADER-DG method demonstrated compliance with the expected theoretical results.}

 \begin{MSCcodes} 65L05, 65L60, 65L20, 65L06 \end{MSCcodes}